 Energy Labeling Rule – 16 CFR Part 305

 16 CFR Part 305 establishes the requirements that importers and manufacturers are to adhere to regarding consumer appliance products labeling.

 This section explains which products are covered by the rule, and the labeling requirements it sets forth.

 16 CFR Part 305 covers many electrical appliance, which include:

 Since there are many types of consumer appliance products, labeling requirements may differ depending on the product category.
 Generally speaking, however, importers and manufacturers are required to disclose information such as the following on the labels:

 Additionally, required information on the labeling includes the following:

 - Model number

-The Underwriter Laboratories’ (UL) standards are voluntary for importers unless they have been incorporated into federal or state regulations.
+Underwriter Laboratories (UL) standards are generally voluntary unless they have been incorporated into federal or state regulations.
 Further, Amazon requires that many electronic products, such as power banks, are compliant with one or more UL standards.
-This is also why UL compliance is practically mandatory if you intend to sell electronics in the United States.

 Here are some examples of UL standards: